elsxnh/Leaf-Classification-Resnet/README.md

 ## Dataset

-This dataset was about a condition that india recently had because they experience loses 35% of the annual crop yield due to plant disease.
-This dataset provides some information about the condition of healthy and diseased leaf.
+This dataset was about a condition that India recently had because they experienced a loss of 35% of the annual crop yield due to plant disease.
+This dataset provides some information about the condition of healthy and diseased leaves.
-- This dataset was divided into 2 partition Train and Test
+- This dataset was divided into 2 partitions Train and Test
-- Every partition has 27 classes that represent every leaf conditions.
+- Every partition has 27 classes that represent every leaf condition.
-- Every class DO NOT HAVE same number of images.
+- Every class DO NOT HAVE the same number of images.

 ![Dataset](Example.png)
 ![Dataset](Pictures_per_category.png)

 ## Model Architecture

-After we did cleanse our data and add transformation process such as augmentation, next we put our data into model to train our system to identify which images belongs to 1 of 27 leaf class.
+After we cleanse our data and add a transformation process such as augmentation, next we put our data into a model to train our system to identify which images belong to 1 of 27 leaf class.

 ## Results